zhehou/llm-isabelle/README.md

 pip install -r requirements.txt
 # If you plan to use CPU-only PyTorch wheels:
 pip install torch --index-url https://download.pytorch.org/whl/cpu
+# For premise selection training
+pip install -U sentence-transformers
 ```
+If have problems, ChatGPT can usually solve it.

 ### 1.3 Ollama (local LLMs)
 Install and run Ollama: https://ollama.ai